achen1296/Apple-Music-Editor/README.md

     - edited in a positive count
     - edited in some other unit
 - For "is in the range":
-  - chunk 0: midnight of the first date chosen
+  - argument 0: midnight of the first date chosen
-  - chunk 3: 23:59:59 of the second date chosen
+  - argument 3: 23:59:59 of the second date chosen
   - if you select the same date for both bounds, close the rules list, and reopen it, the Apple Music GUI will show it as an "is" rule, proving that there is literally no difference!

 ## Enums